hyprwm/hyprland-wiki/pages/Plugins/Development/Advanced.md

 void Events::listener_monitorFrame(void* owner, void* data)
 ```

-will be the function we want to hook. `Events::` is a namespace, not a class, so
+This will be the function we want to hook. `Events::` is a namespace, not a class, so
 this is just a plain function.

 ```cpp